zhiming99/rpc-frmwrk/Concept.md

 The RPC-frmwrk user API comes in both synchronous and asynchronous flavors.

+## Stateful Connections

+Before the RPC calls can be delivered to the Server, the RPC-frmwrk will setup a connection between the proxy/server.
+The connection is dedicated to the proxy/server pair.
+And only the requests can be accepted with the valid `Object Path`, `Interface name` plus the specific `TCP connection` and `RouterPath`.
+The connection will push the event from the server to all the subscriber proxies.

+### RPC calls and events

+An RPC call is a request from proxy to the server, and most likely a response will return with the desired result or error code if the request fails.

+An RPC event is a message broadcasted by the server to all the interested proxies.
+It is a one-way message without response.

 ## Streaming

 RPC-frmwrk supports streaming semantics, where the `Proxy` requests to setup